Are we being responsible in our quest to review the work of somebody on social media?

-- Do our own analysis and waste time
+- Do our own analysis ?
+And post it?
+Counter your friend?

 Maybe you are taking something apart in a quest to analyse it and then describe it in complicated sentences that are framed to appeal to your inflated ego and make up for all the marks you lost in English tests at school?
 (Phew!
 That was long!).

 Maybe the review you are writing is not a review at all, but an opportunity to smack the crap out of your coworker who landed you in a bad situation at work that day.